hashicorp/terraform-provider-azurerm/website/docs/r/application_load_balancer_association.html.markdown

 * `subnet_id` - (Required) The ID of the subnet which the Application Gateway for Containers associated to.
 Changing this forces a new resource to be created.

-**Note:** The subnet should be delegated by `Microsoft.ServiceNetworking/trafficControllers` as the example.
+**Note:** The subnet to be used must have a delegation for  `Microsoft.ServiceNetworking/trafficControllers` as shown in the example above.

 ---